rdcuzins/bitburner/README.md

 ## About

-This template uses the Typescript compiler and the Remote File API system to synchronize Typescript to your game.
+This is based on the template that uses the Typescript compiler and the Remote File API system to synchronize Typescript to [Bitburner](https://store.steampowered.com/app/1812820/Bitburner/).
-Due to the usage of the RFA system, it works with Web and Electron versions of the game.

 ## Prerequisites